jdemartino78/vibe_coding_a2a_agent/ARCHITECTURAL_DECISIONS.md

 ## 1. Codebase Structure

-The code within `a2a-on-ae-multiagent-memorybank/a2a_agents/` is organized by function to enforce the separation of concerns.
+The code within `a2a-on-ae-multiagent-memorybank/a2a_agents/` is organized by function.
+Here are the key files and their roles:

 -   `orchestrator/`: Contains the central **Orchestrator Agent**.
-This is the user-facing component that manages the overall task.
+    -   `orchestrator_executor.py`: The main entry point ("Shell") for the orchestrator.
+It handles database setup and manages the A2A task lifecycle.

--   `specialized_agents/`: Contains the simple, stateless "worker" agents (`cocktail_agent`, `weather_agent`).
-These agents act as tools that the orchestrator can call to perform specific tasks.
+-   `specialized_agents/`: Contains the simple, stateless "worker" agents.
+    -   `cocktail_agent/cocktail_agent_executor.py`: The implementation for the Cocktail Agent.
+    -   `weather_agent/weather_agent_executor.py`: The implementation for the Weather Agent.

--   `shared/`: Contains code used by all agents.
-This is where the infrastructure, state management, communication clients, and core patterns are implemented.
+-   `shared/`: Contains the core logic and infrastructure used by all agents.
+    -   `adk_orchestrator_agent.py`: The "Brain" of the orchestrator.
+This file defines the core LLM prompt (`ORCHESTRATOR_INSTRUCTION`) and the ADK agent that uses it.
+    -   `a2a_tools.py`: Defines the crucial `delegate_to_specialist_agent` function, which is the tool the orchestrator LLM uses to communicate with other agents.
+    -   `remote_connection.py`: A low-level A2A client used by the delegation tool to handle HTTP requests.
+    -   `auth_utils.py`: Handles secure service-to-service authentication on Google Cloud.
+    -   `session_store.py`: Manages the mapping between A2A `context_id` and ADK `session_id` in the database, ensuring conversational memory.
+    -   `dependencies.py`: Manages the creation of the shared AlloyDB database connection.

 ---